nicklockwood/SwiftFormat/README.md

 * The formatted file cache is based on file length, so it's possible (though unlikely) that an edited file will have the exact same character count as the previously formatted version, causing SwiftFormat to incorrectly identify it as not having changed, and fail to format it.

-    To fix this, you can use the command line option `--cache ignore` to force SwiftFormat to ignore the cache for this run, or just type an extra space in the file (which SwiftFormat will then remove again when it applies the formatting).
+    To fix this, you can use the command-line option `--cache ignore` to force SwiftFormat to ignore the cache for this run, or just type an extra space in the file (which SwiftFormat will then remove again when it applies the formatting).

 Credits